Frequently Asked Questions

 The 'Like' button records that you like something.
 It creates an update in the News Feed of your followers telling them that you like the item.
 In principle, anyone can see anyone's likes.

-What does the sessions feature do?
+What does the Feedback Sssions feature do?

-How do a create a session?
+How do a create a Feedback Session?

-To start a new session, go to the sessions section in your profile and click add.
+To start a new session, go to the Feedback Sessions section in your profile and click add.
 You will be asked to select either an existing paper or upload a new one.
 After this you will set the end date for the session and select the users who you want to participate in the session with you.
 All of your active and past sessions will be available in your profile under 'Sessions'.

 Can other users view a session?